 FR1-FR2 NR-DC to FR1-FR1 NR-DC.

-This clause defines requirements for the delay within which the UE shall be able to conditional handover from NR cell to NR cell and add NR PSCell in the meantime.
+This clause defines requirements for the delay within which the UE shall be able to conditional handover from NR cell to NR cell and changeNR PSCell in the meantime.

 When the UE receives a RRC message implying conditional handover with PSCell,